 The journey is less of a drift and more of a chrome-plated pinball ricochet from Limerick, to London, to LA, to New York.
 A gorgeous salon above Fifth Avenue on the top of Bergdorf Goodman, the sky above, Central Park ahead.

-The salon is an exquisite hang-out where the beautiful and the blessed - models, socialites, actresses and the occasional composite of all three - leave looking more beautiful than they did when arrived.
+The salon is an exquisite hang-out where the beautiful and the blessed - models, socialites, actresses and the occasional composite of all three - leave looking more beautiful than they did when they arrived.
 Inbetween they succumb to the easy, discreet, occasionally disgraceful, and confident charm of John and his precisely-honed team.

 It all works how it should.
 The charisma offensive can make you forget that John has a gift that is part surgeon, part artist.
 The atmosphere distracts you from the fact that you are here to get the perfect haircut.
 Time passes too quickly.
 Then you see your reflection.
 Not a hairstyle as such, perfect hair, just so.